[Guest Post by Kerry of YumAndYummer]

 So dry those summer-mourning tears, pop in some Beach Boys and sit back on your patio with a mason jar of blueberry lemonade while enjoying what’s left of the dog days of 2012.
 If there’s one thing we all know it’s that summer ends too soon, so make every second of every last fruit of the season count.

 Combine hot water and sugar and stir until sugar dissolves to produce a simple syrup.
 Add this simple syrup and blueberries to a blender and blend until liquefied.
-Strain through a sieve to rid of blueberry solids and skim foam off the top of the liquid for a more clear drink.
+Strain through a sieve (or cheese cloth) to rid of blueberry solids and skim foam off the top of the liquid for a more clear drink.
 Add the blueberry juice, Meyer lemon juice, crushed basil, and ice to a pitcher and chill for an hour (or until cold).
 Serve with basil and lemon garnish.

 Kerry Patrick is the author of the sardonic food blog with two parts recipes for the home cook and one part satire.
 Kerry has a penchant for travel and organic and local foods, and would claim to develop only the healthiest recipes, but his love affair with sugar and butter forbids him from doing so.
 For more sweet recipes and salty humor, you can connect with Kerry on his food blog, Yum and Yummer, and on Twitter @YumAndYummer.